DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Troubleshooting UI vs. CLI Discrepancies:** Learned to diagnose and resolve situations where the VS Code Git UI might not reflect the true state (or expected next step) of the repository, leveraging direct Git terminal commands as a reliable fallback.
 * **Importance of `git pull` after Remote Merge:** Reconfirmed the necessity of performing a `git pull` on the `main` branch after a Pull Request is merged on the remote, to ensure the local `main` branch is synchronized with the latest shared history.
 * **Pull Request as a Collaboration Tool:** Reinforced the conceptual role of Pull Requests not just as a merge mechanism, but as a critical component for code review, discussion, and quality assurance in collaborative projects.

+### Insights from Chat Discussion summary
+* Troubleshot issues with the VS Code extension's "Publish branch" and "Create Pull Request" functionality, eventually using `git branch --set-upstream-to` to resolve upstream tracking.
+* Confirmed the successful creation and merging of the Pull Request on GitHub.
+* Verified the final synchronization of the local `main` branch using `git pull`.

 ---